microsoft/powerplatform-actions-lab/README.md

 # Power Platform actions lab

-This project contains sample workflows that use GitHub Actions for Microsoft Power Platform.
+This project contains sample workflows that use the [GitHub Actions for Microsoft Power Platform](https://github.com/microsoft/powerplatform-actions).
 These workflows can be used to export solutions from a development environment and generate a build artifact, ready for release.

 Learn more about the [GitHub Actions for Microsoft Power Platform](https://docs.microsoft.com/en-us/power-platform/alm/devops-github-actions)